Security Debt in Practice: Nuanced Insights from Practitioners: Background

 Software security, typically addressed through well-defined security requirements, involves implementing measures such as sensitive data protection, access control, and encryption~\cite{mcgraw2004software}.
 In many fast-paced software development environments, however, delivering functional requirements requested by clients often takes priority over enforcing security practices~\cite{zarour2020software}.
 As a result, code is frequently rushed into production without adequate security reviews~\cite{rindell2019managing}, especially under tight deadlines~\cite{coetzer2024managing, diaz2024can, kruke2024defining,maier2017towards,odera2023security,rindell2019managing,theurich2023practices,tondel2022influencing}.

 For example, a developer implementing a login feature may overlook critical security measures such as password encryption or input validation.
-These omissions can leave the software vulnerable to code-level attacks like Cross Site Scripting (XSS)~\cite{grossman2007xss}.
-Such weaknesses, known as \textit{security vulnerabilities}, are flaws in design or implementation that attackers can exploit to compromise a system’s \textit{Confidentiality, Integrity, or Availability} (the CIA triad~\cite{whitman2004principles}).
+These omissions can leave the software vulnerable to code-level attacks like \textit{Cross Site Scripting} (XSS)~\cite{grossman2007xss}.
+Such weaknesses, known as security vulnerabilities, are flaws in design or implementation that attackers can exploit to compromise a system's Confidentiality, Integrity, or Availability (the CIA triad~\cite{whitman2004principles}). \cb{\textit{Confidentiality} ensures that sensitive data is accessible only to authorized parties; \textit{Integrity} ensures that data and system behavior remain unaltered by unauthorized actions; and \textit{Availability} ensures that systems and data remain accessible when needed.
+Security vulnerabilities can compromise one or more of these properties, for example, SQL injection may expose sensitive data (confidentiality), enable unauthorized data modification (integrity), or disrupt service through resource exhaustion (availability).}

 When these vulnerabilities are left unresolved due to reasons such as deadlines, limited expertise, budget constraints~\cite{rindell2019managing,coetzer2024managing,tondel2022influencing,ali2025assessing,kruke2024defining}, poor requirements, weak design, or insufficient testing~\cite{zarour2020software}, they begin to accumulate and form SDs.
-According to Veracode's State of Software Security 2024 report~\cite{veracode2024}, SDs affect 42\% of software applications and 71\% of organizations.
+According to Veracode's State of Software Security 2024 report~\cite{veracode2024}, SDs affect 42\% of software applications and 71\% of organizations\cb{, with 45.9\% of organizations carrying critical vulnerabilities.
+These figures underscore the widespread and severe nature of SD accumulation in practice, reinforcing the need for empirical research into how practitioners perceive and manage such vulnerabilities.}